 The old Comet Phantom Flash rubber model inspired the Flash-E design by Harry Stewart.
 It incorporates classic plan form features such as the tapered wing and semi-elliptical tail surfaces.
 As designed it was intended to be a small motor park flyer but it has proven to be a pretty good soarer and an excellent float plane as well.
 The Electric Flash has been flight tested with a wide range of motor/battery combinations addressed in the building notes.
 Originally the EPU-3 brushed motor was recommended (no longer available).
-Today the perfect replacement is the HiMax 2208 brushles(M-112) and with a 9amp Thunderbird Speed Control (C-M-112).
+Today the perfect replacement is the HiMax 2208 brushles(M-112) with a Talon 15 Speed Control (C-M-111).
 2 micro servos are also required (HS-55) .
 Wingspan is 44" and a the flying weight is in the 5 ½ oz. per square foot range allowing some slow relaxed flying.
 The BMJR kit has laser cut parts, full size plans, a complete hardware package including a pull-pull control system, and detailed building notes by the designer.
-This model was also the insperation for the "Flash Floats" (kit # B-309) for flying off water.
+This model was also the inspiration for the "Flash Floats" (Kit B-309) for flying off water.